 The Creative Circus offers assistance to graduates seeking employment opportunities.
 Some of the services provided by the Career Services Department include, but are not limited to: Personal Placement Counseling, National Contact Lists of Employers, Salary Guides, Follow-Up Surveys, Graduate Industry Portfolio Reviews, and Mentor Assignments.
 Students may seek counsel of this department as long as they are enrolled in good standing and/or have completed all requirements of their educational program.

 The Grad Handbook, received by all graduate quarter students, contains all of the requirements for graduation as well as a list of items to be generated for a job search.
 Advance copies of this handbook can be obtained from the Department Heads or the Career Services Director.
-Graduate resumes are kept on file in the placement office for reference.
 Meeting with the Career Services Director, prior to graduation for a graduate exit interview, is required.
 Students must be active, pro-active and responsive when the school’s Career Services Office requests job search materials.
 Placement assistance is only available to Circus graduates.
-“Completers” will not be able to utilize the assistance of the Career Services Department.
-Students are encouraged to maintain contact with the Career Services Director and to notify the office of any change in address or status.
-Once employment is secured, the graduate must provide statistical data on the job and salary range to the Career Services Director.
+“Completers” will not be able to utilize the assistance of the Career Services Department, unless and until their portfolio has been deemed graduation worthy.
 Maintaining a close communication with the Career Services Department regarding employment updates is essential to the continuing success of the Circus placement efforts.
-Students with outstanding balances, who withdraw prior to completion, or fail to participate as required in placement activities, waive all future rights to career services assistance.